 Creative Students Pop to New Heights in Troup County

 A club in Communities in Schools (CIS) Georgia of Troup County sites is empowering students through art, writing and mindfulness.
 Funded through a Project Safe Neighborhood grant and offered at four schools in the system, the Troup County POPS club started in 2018.
 Executive Director Tabitha Lewis-Coverson took a new approach.
-“POPS was designed for high schoolers, but we piloted middle school program which is yielding positive results.
+“POPS was designed for high schoolers, but we piloted a middle school program which is yielding positive results.
 We’ve seen improvements in academics and behavior, and interest in the POPS Club is growing.”

 POPS gives us a chance to change the narrative, to build relationships and teach life skills. —Nick Griffin, CIS Site Coordinator, Callaway Middle School